marcosorive/old-torky/README.md

+# January 2018 update

+This repository is decrecated since I changed the architecture.
+Please heck my other repositories for the new version

 # Torky

 Torky is a videogame price comparator between Spanish stores.
 You can try it  [here.](https://teorky.herokuapp.com) It's not perfect and sometimes it doesn't find the prices or get the wrong games, but it will get better with every iteration.